-When traveling to different time zones, being alert and mentally sharp is critical to guarantee mission success.
+When traveling to different time zones, being alert and mentally sharp is critical to mission success.
 The brain cannot rapidly adjust to time zone changes.
 This results in jet lag, which is characterized by impaired sleep during new local night (resulting in a sleep debt) and difficulty staying awake during new local day.

 Delaying sleep is easier than trying to advance sleep; therefore, westward travel generally causes less sleep debt and jet lag than eastward travel.